 The density of the lipoproteins is directly proportional to the protein content.
 Chylomicrons mobilize dietary lipids from the intestine to other tissues.
-They are the largest in size among the lipoproteins; the least dense and comprise of about 80% TG.
+They are the largest in size among the lipoproteins, are the least dense, and comprise about 80% of triacylglycerols.
 They are assembled in the enterocytes and via lacteals enter the systemic circulation.
 The apolipoproteins of chylomicrons include apoB-48, apoE, and apoC-II.
-Chylomicrons, carry dietary fatty acids to various tissues where they will be used for energy or storage.
-The remnants of chylomicrons, containing cholesterol, apoE and apoB-48 are cleared by the liver via remnant receptors.
+Chylomicrons carry dietary fatty acids to various tissues, where they will be used for energy or storage.
+The remnants of chylomicrons containing cholesterol, apoE, and apoB-48, are cleared by the liver via remnant receptors.

 In the cells, free cholesterol regulates HMG-CoA reductase, which is the rate-limiting step in cholesterol biosynthesis.
 Also, excess cholesterol is esterified and stored in the cell.
-The expression of LDL receptor is finely regulated by the level of intracellular cholesterol in order to prevent excess cholesterol deposition.
+The expression of the LDL receptor is finely regulated by the level of intracellular cholesterol to prevent excess cholesterol deposition.
 Macrophages also take up the modified lipoproteins to become foam cells.
-However, in macrophages, the uptake is through the scavenger receptors which, unlike the LDL receptor, are not under feedback control by cellular cholesterol.
-The LDL which are not taken up by the cells and tissues are returned to the liver via LDL receptors present on the membranes of hepatocytes.
+However, in macrophages, the uptake is through the scavenger receptors, which, unlike the LDL receptor, are not under feedback control by cellular cholesterol.
+The LDL not taken up by the cells and tissues returns to the liver via LDL receptors present on the membranes of hepatocytes.
 In the liver, cholesterol may be converted to bile acids or neutral sterols or re-esterified and stored in the liver.

 The LDL particles are cleared from serum through the interaction with the LDL receptor.
 The outer membrane of the LDL contains a phospholipid monolayer, unesterified cholesterol, and Apo-B protein, whereas the inner core contains a highly nonpolar CE.
-Under physiological conditions, the cholesterol is transported via blood and endocytosed in the target tissues via LDL receptor-mediated endocytosis.
-When LDL binds with its receptor in plasma membranes, small invaginations called caveolae, consisting caveolin and the receptor proteins are formed and endocytosed via clathrin-coated pits and vesicles.
-Once endocytosed, the LDL receptor recycles to the coated pits whilst the cholesterol is transported to lysosomes, where the hydrolases degrade the apo-B protein to amino acids and cleave the CE to cholesterol and fatty acids.
+The cholesterol is transported via blood and endocytosed in the target tissues via LDL receptor-mediated endocytosis.
+When LDL binds with its receptor in plasma membranes, small invaginations called caveolae, consisting of caveolin and the receptor proteins, are formed and endocytosed via clathrin-coated pits and vesicles.
+Once endocytosed, the LDL receptor recycles to the coated pits while the cholesterol is transported to lysosomes, where the hydrolases degrade the apo-B protein to amino acids and cleave the CE to cholesterol and fatty acids.
 The cholesterol is either incorporated into the cell membrane or reesterified and stored as lipid droplets via the action of ACAT.
-When mutations are present in the LDL receptor, normal uptake of LDL by liver is impeded, leading to familial hypercholesterolemia (FH) with markedly increased LDL cholesterol levels, whose inheritance is autosomal dominant.
+When mutations are present in the LDL receptor, normal uptake of LDL by the liver is impeded, leading to familial hypercholesterolemia (FH) with markedly increased LDL cholesterol levels, whose inheritance is autosomal dominant.

-Commonly used and most cost-effective method is the Friedewald calculation, where LDL-C can be estimated from the measurements of TC, triglycerides, and HDL-C in a fasting sample.
+A commonly used and most cost-effective method is the Friedewald calculation, where LDL-C can be estimated from the measurements of TC, triglycerides, and HDL-C in a fasting sample.
 The Friedewald equation: LDL-cholesterol = TC – HDL-C – triglycerides (VLDL)/5 since the triglyceride to cholesterol ratio in VLDL in normal fasting persons is 5/1.
-Although widely used, this method has several limitations including the requirement of a fasting sample and unreliability as TG exceed 400 mg/dl.
-Hence, several direct homogenous methods have evolved to measure cholesterol, and the advantage is the non-requirement of a fasting sample, and they are reliable to TG up to 1000 mg/dl.
+Although widely used, this method has several limitations, including the requirement of a fasting sample and unreliability as TGs exceed 400 mg/dl.
+Hence, several direct homogenous methods have evolved to measure cholesterol, and the advantage is the non-requirement of a fasting sample.
+They are reliable to TG up to 1000 mg/dl.
 Homogeneous assays were developed in the third-generation methods, where the LDL-C can be determined directly with improved precision and accuracy and are available on automated platforms.

 An additional measure of LDL is assaying its protein, apoB.
-This unlike cholesterol provides a measure of the number of particles, does not require a fasting sample and is available on most automated platforms.
-However, it is more expensive than measurement of LDL-cholesterol and reports apoB in VLDL and IDL.
+This, unlike cholesterol, provides a measure of the number of particles, does not require a fasting sample, and is available on most automated platforms.
+However, it is more expensive than the measurement of LDL-cholesterol and reports apoB in VLDL and IDL.

 We have previously detailed the approach to hypercholesterolemia in this series and will be brief.

-FH is a monogenic disorder with a very high LDL-C such as 200 mg/dl in heterozygous FH and 600 mg/dl in the homozygous FH and promotes premature ASCVD.
-In these patients, the excess cholesterol from LDL permeate the intima and accumulate as fatty streak lesions an early step in atherosclerosis.
-It is demonstrated that native LDL does not cause lipid accumulation; whereas, the modified forms of LDL, such as oxidized, acetylated and glycated, possess pro-atherogenic properties.
-While it remains to be proven, the best hypothesis is that the LDL that is oxidatively modified promotes fatty streak formation (foam cells).
+FH is a monogenic disorder with a very high LDL-C, such as 200 mg/dl in heterozygous FH and 600 mg/dl in the homozygous FH, and promotes premature ASCVD.
+In these patients, the excess cholesterol from LDL permeates the intima and accumulates as fatty streak lesions, an early step in atherosclerosis.
+It is demonstrated that native LDL does not cause lipid accumulation; whereas, the modified forms of LDL, such as oxidized, acetylated, and glycated, possess pro-atherogenic properties.
+While it remains yet to be proven, the best hypothesis is that the oxidatively modified LDL promotes fatty streak formation (foam cells).
 The oxidized LDL can bind to SRA, CD36, and TLR-4 and elicit several inflammatory pathways.

 The preferred drug for these patients is the use of statins, which are shown to decrease LDL-C by 22% to 50% and reduce ASCVD events and mortality.
-If the adequate control is not achieved, additional drugs, such as ezetimibe (cholesterol absorption inhibitor) and/or bile acid sequestrants, along with statins could be used.
-Recently it was shown that the use of PCSK9 inhibitors (monoclonal antibodies) along with statins could lower LDL-C up to 60% in these patients.
+If adequate control is not achieved, additional drugs, such as ezetimibe (cholesterol absorption inhibitor) and/or bile acid sequestrants, along with statins, could be used.
+Recently research has shown that the use of PCSK9 inhibitors (monoclonal antibodies) along with statins could lower LDL-C up to 60% in these patients.
 Hence, LDL-C can be lowered by both lifestyle modifications and medication.